Based on Your Reading:

 Access Help Paying for Treatment

-Epithelioid, sarcomatoid and biphasic are the 3 main types of mesothelioma cells.
-Biphasic is a mix of the first 2 mesothelioma cell types.
+There are three main types of mesothelioma cells: Epithelioid, sarcomatoid and biphasic.
+Biphasic is a combination of the first two types.

-Sarcomatoid mesothelioma is the most aggressive and challenging to treat.
-Sarcomatous, spindle or diffuse malignant fibrous mesothelioma refer to the same variant.
+Sarcomatoid mesothelioma is known for being the most aggressive type and can be quite challenging to treat.
+You might hear it called sarcomatous, spindle, or diffuse malignant fibrous mesothelioma; these names all refer to the same variant.

-This cell type is the least common mesothelioma cell type.
-It accounts for around 10% to 20% of all mesothelioma diagnoses.
-About 20% of pleural tumors are sarcomatoid.
-Only about 1% of peritoneal cases are sarcomatous.
+This cell type is the least common among mesotheliomas, making up about 10% to 20% of all diagnoses.
+In fact, around 20% of pleural tumors are sarcomatoid, while only about 1% of peritoneal cases fall into this category.

-Benign mesothelioma is a rare noncancerous tumor in the lining of the lungs or abdomen.
-These cells don’t spread to other parts of the body and grow more slowly, often forming one large mass instead of many small ones.
+Benign mesothelioma is a rare type of noncancerous tumor that appears in the lining of the lungs or abdomen.
+These tumors grow more slowly and typically form one large mass instead of many small ones, which is good news since they don’t spread to other parts of the body.

-This subtype is generally considered benign, but some cases have turned malignant.
-Treatment generally involves surgery and heated chemotherapy.
-In cases that return, doctors repeat these procedures to keep tumors under control.
+This subtype is usually viewed as benign, but there have been instances where it became malignant.
+The common treatment involves surgery and heated chemotherapy to manage the condition.
+If the tumors return, doctors will often repeat these procedures to help keep them under control.

 Certain subtypes are associated with pleural or peritoneal mesothelioma.
 Treatment for rare subtypes depends on the primary cell type.